Baxter (BAX)

 6. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Unfortunately, Baxter struggled to consistently increase demand as its $11.02 billion of sales for the trailing 12 months was close to its revenue five years ago.
+Unfortunately, Baxter struggled to consistently increase demand as its $11.24 billion of sales for the trailing 12 months was close to its revenue five years ago.
 This wasn’t a great result and suggests it’s a low quality business.

 Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Baxter’s annualized revenue declines of 1.6% over the last two years align with its five-year trend, suggesting its demand has consistently shrunk.
+Baxter’s annualized revenue growth of 4.2% over the last two years is above its five-year trend, which is encouraging.

-We can better understand the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
-Over the last two years, its constant currency sales averaged 3.9% year-on-year growth.
-Because this number is better than its normal revenue growth, we can see that foreign exchange rates have been a headwind for Baxter.
+Baxter also reports sales performance excluding currency movements, which are outside the company’s control and not indicative of demand.
+Over the last two years, its constant currency sales averaged 3% year-on-year growth.
+Because this number aligns with its normal revenue growth, we can see that Baxter has properly hedged its foreign currency exposure.

-Looking further ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, an improvement versus the last two years.
-This projection is above average for the sector and indicates its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.

 7. Adjusted Operating Margin